-There were two slots of the face-to-face training.
+There were two slots of face-to-face (direct) for the training.
 The first was the training of chief trainers, master trainers, NDQM and NIT which took place before the emergence of COVID-19.
 The second was the final level of training and selection of all other officers.
 This stage lasted for 10 days and included assessment and final selection.
-Qualified persons were selected for the specific positions for which they applied.
+Qualified persons were selected for the specific tasks they applied for.